 In it’s pure, uncut form, Pieces is unapologetically violent, peddling trash with the ruthless efficiency of a Madison Avenue ad exec employed by Patrick Bateman.
 It’s also crazier than a shithouse rat let loose in a crack lab, teeming with pricelessly woeful actors, insane plot developments and all manner of cinematic faux pas, some characters appearing randomly with absolutely no bearing on the plot.
 Early in the movie, a random girl skateboards through a plate of glass being carried by two workmen.
 You presume she’s dead, or at the very least injured, only moments later the same actress is having her head lopped off with a chainsaw while smilingly reading a book on the campus grounds in broad daylight.
 Is it the same character?
 Have we leapt dramatically forward in time?
 According to actress Roxana Nieto, they are the same character, the intent being that she survived the crash without any injuries, the broken glass acting as a trigger for our killer’s obsession with making a fully formed body from the limbs of his victims, only that isn’t established with any kind of clarity.
 We’re barely past the credits and I’m already confused as hell.

 The silliness isn’t restricted to characters who are shamelessly shoehorned-in.
 At barely 85 minutes, Pieces is a pitilessly economic exercise in mindless slaughter that has little time for narrative subtleties, slapping us in the face with red herrings so suspicious they smell like they’ve been fished out of the back of an old man’s sofa.
-Our first curveball comes in the form of campus handyman, Willard, an insane-looking brute with the patience of a geriatric mountain bear who stalks the campus with a bright yellow chainsaw, the same weapon responsible for a spate of grisly murders involving missing body parts.
+Our first curveball comes in the form of campus handyman, Willard, an insane-looking brute with the patience of a geriatric mountain bear who stalks the campus with a bright yellow chainsaw, the same weapon that’s responsible for a spate of grisly murders involving missing body parts.
 Not only is Willard the most suspicious man walking god’s green earth (just look at his expression in the above image), he’s suspicious of every person he comes into contact with, lashing out at students and laying waste to an entire police force while under investigation.
 He deserves to be locked up regardless.
-Portrayer Paul L. Smith has all the subtlety of Bluto auditioning for the part of Tony Soprano after a case of Popeye’s spinach, which is presumably why he was cast as the character in Robert Altman’s hugely divisive film adaptation.
+Portrayer Paul L. Smith has all the subtlety of Bluto auditioning for the part of Tony Soprano after a case of Popeye’s spinach, which is presumably why he was cast as the character in Robert Altman’s hugely divisive film adaptation two years earlier.
 He basically gives the exact same performance completely out of context.

 Another suspect is written in a way that should absolutely make him the killer barring an unimaginable level of coincidence.
 Not only does this person have the wiry features and shady pencil moustache of a shifty Disney waiter, he’s unmarried, lives with his mother and specialises in anatomy, professionally and when confronted by big-breasted harlots looking to embarrass him in a way that begs for brutal vengeance.
 He even handles a bloodied chainsaw at the scene of the film’s latest murder as if trying to contaminate the evidence.
 But don’t be fooled.
 There’s no rhyme or reason to the movie’s mystery elements.
 Our killer, who somehow wanders the college campus dressed like The Shadow without ever arising suspicion, is visually reminiscent of a giallo killer, but narratively it’s closer to a Scooby Doo Mystery, and with one-dimensional teens being hacked to pieces and smeared all over the walls, it’s certainly a slasher in spirit.